All functionality is accessible by keyboard with no specific timings.

 - Ensure there are no specific timings needed for keystrokes, for example holding down ‘Enter’ for three seconds to submit a form

 Functions that require a mouse pointer for input, for example free drawing tools and some types of games.

 To test for this guideline, unplug your mouse and make sure you can fully use your website with only your keyboard – you might be surprised by what you can’t do.

-Make sure no function on your website requires timed keystrokes – such as double tap enter/return within two seconds to submit
+Make sure no function on your website requires timed keystrokes (for example, ‘double tap on enter within two seconds’).

 Free Developer Resources